awsdocs/aws-data-exchange-user-guide/doc_source/what-is.md

 ## Malware prevention<a name="ensuring-safe-data"></a>

 Security and compliance is a shared responsibility between you and AWS\.
-To promote a safe, secure, and trustworthy service for everyone, AWS Data Exchange scans all files published by providers before they are made available to subscribers\.
+To promote a safe, secure, and trustworthy service for everyone, AWS Data Exchange scans all S3 object files published by providers before they are made available to subscribers\.
 If AWS detects malware, the affected asset is removed\.

 **Important**
 AWS Data Exchange does not guarantee that the data you consume as a subscriber is free of any potential malware\.
 We encourage that you conduct your own additional due diligence to ensure compliance with your internal security controls\.
 You can find anti\-malware and security products in AWS Marketplace\.